 We all want to find the things that motivate and energize us.
-Trouble is, it’s easier said than done.
+Trouble is, that’s easier said than done.
 I’ve certainly had times in my career where I felt apathetic and lost.
 The toughest period was probably when I came back to Japan after my MBA in the States.
-Returning to my old job and doing the same tasks was a big anti-climax.
-I knew I wanted a change, but it was not easy.
+Returning to my old job was, to put it mildly, anticlimactic.
+I knew I wanted a change, but I wasn’t sure what kind of change.

 - What do I enjoy?